develhope/2022-typescript/LINKS.md

 ### Lesson 2: Optional and read only properties

 - [TypeScript Documentation: Optional Properties](https://www.typescriptlang.org/docs/handbook/2/objects.html#optional-properties).
 Documentation for optional object properties in TypeScript.
+- [TypeScript Documentation: Non-null Assertion Operator (Postfix!)](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#non-null-assertion-operator-postfix-).
+"Writing `!` after any expression is effectively a type assertion that the value isn't `null` or `undefined`."
+We can use this operator when we know a value can't be `null` or `undefined`, for example: `someObject.someProperty!.toUpperCase()`
 - [MDN Web Docs: Destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
 Syntax and examples for destructuring assignment in JavaScript.
 - [TypeScript Documentation: Readonly Properties](https://www.typescriptlang.org/docs/handbook/2/objects.html#readonly-properties).
 Documentation for read only object properties in TypeScript.